 I recommitted to my yoga practice and began to attend classes with regularity.
 Concomitantly, I began to search for a yoga teacher in the Detroit area that worked with scoliosis.
 I came up empty and had the thought, "maybe that teacher is suppose to be me."
 When I entered my yoga teacher training program, I was blown away by how deep, wide, and beautiful the practice of really yoga is.
 I thought I was seeking a solution to my scoliosis and, to my amazement, I was finding the answer to my 20-year path of spiritual seeking.
 Yoga was my path, my spiritual home.
 I earned my RYT-200 and began the joyful practice of teaching in local yoga studios.
 Throughout my teaching experience, I have been drawn to the therapeutic applications of yoga and offer classes that focus on back care and emotional health.

 Following three and a half years of teaching, I completed my Yoga for Scoliosis teacher training with Elise Browning Miller.
 I currently teach at two suburban Detroit yoga studios (www.namaste-yoga.net and www.bodylanguagefitnessyoga.com) and offer private sessions to students interested in working with their scoliosis and/or their emotional bodies.

-In addition to teaching yoga, I am a Ph.D. licensed psychologist, school psychologist, and Enneagram teacher.
-I have completed the Level 1 Lifeforce Yoga for Depression and Anxiety Teacher Training with Amy Weintraub and am a member of the International Association of Yoga Therapists.
+In addition to my E-RYT-500, I am a Ph.D. licensed psychologist, and an Enneagram and mindfulness meditation teacher.
+I have completed the Level 1 Lifeforce Yoga for Depression and Anxiety Teacher Training with Amy Weintraub and Spirit Rock's Mindfulness Yoga and Meditation Training Program.
+I am a member of the International Association of Yoga Therapists.
 To learn more about me, you may visit my website: www.drrondadiegel.com.

 I can be reached at email@example.com or 248.730.0597.